DevC-Kingston/team5/README.md

 * We have learned about the complexity in databasing.
 We have done research on how to effectively use databases as well as Messenger API to improve or bot's functionality.

 ## What's next for “Luk fi it”
 Product Roadmap - next features for example
-1. iteration for getting product-market fit
+1. Iteration for getting product-market fit
-2. allow user to give audio in put and purchase items through the chatbot
+2. Allowing users to use audio input to purchase items through the chatbot
+3. Adding an OCR to allow users to take pictures of their shopping lists

 ## Built With - provide the tech stack used
+* Node.js
-* node.js, firebase
+* Firebase

 ## Try it out